Blackball Pool Rules !

 Due to the increasing popularity of blackball spacious arenas are necessary to accommodate international tournaments such as those held in Bridlington Spa, England.

-The World Blackball Pool Championships have been hosted in Swaziland, France, England, Scotland and Ireland since the inaugural event in 2006.
+The World Blackball Pool Championships have been hosted in Swaziland, France, England, Scotland, Ireland and Morocco since the inaugural event in 2006.

-In October of 2022 the official World Blackball Championships are being held in Tangier, Morocco.
+In October of 2024 the official World Blackball Championships are once again being held in Bridlington.

 Finally, here's your guide to playing blackball pool.